merklefruit/SaaS4Devs/README.md

 - [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers): A curated collection of marketing articles & tools to grow your product.
 - [Unofficial Micro-Conf video directory](https://microconf-vault.webflow.io/?tags=launching): Videos sourced from MicroConf, finally free and gathered in one place.
 - [Growth.design](https://growth.design/psychology/): Great list of design psychology principles explained with practical examples.
-- : A list of software (SaaS, PaaS, IaaS, etc.) that offer free tiers for developers.
+- [Free for dev](https://free-for.dev/#/): A list of software (SaaS, PaaS, IaaS, etc.) that offer free tiers for developers.
 - [Semicolon&Sons: Inside the Muse](https://www.semicolonandsons.com/series/Inside-The-Muse): A screencast series giving a behind-the-scenes tour of a profitable web-app, showing everything from code architecture to SEO strategies.

 [ TODO → Stay tuned for more → [Get Updates](#-get-updates) ]